100 Best Soup Recipes

 Slow Cooker Chicken, Bacon, and Potato Soup

-This soup is perfect for ushering in fall: It's hearty enough for the beginning of soup season, yet brothy and veggie-packed so that it doesn't feel too heavy.
-This recipe is ideal for a weekend, when you can check on the slow cooker after just a few hours; though you won't be able to leave the soup unattended all day, this still offers the benefit of hands-free, fuss-free cooking.
-Either baby red, Yukon Gold, or fingerling potatoes will work well here, as they'll maintain their shape nicely during cooking.
+This chicken potato soup is perfect for ushering in fall: It's hearty enough for the beginning of soup season, yet brothy and veggie-packed so it doesn't feel too heavy.
+This recipe is ideal for a weekend, when you can check on the slow cooker after just a few hours.
+Although you can’t leave it unattended all day, this chicken potato soup still offers the benefit of hands-free, fuss-free cooking.
+Baby red, Yukon Gold, or fingerling potatoes will all work well here, as they'll maintain their shape nicely during cooking.
 Pair this easy chicken and potato soup with a slaw or kale side salad and crusty whole-grain bread for a healthy, satisfying dinner.

 Onion, Kale, Chickpea, and Chicken Soup